tmpbci/LJ/README.md

 4 Great TRICKS with lj23 :

-First open square.py and learn how to declare different objects. square.py is a 2D shape example in 3D rotation (red/green anaglyph rendering) that use 2 layers : one for left eye and one for right eye.
+First open custom1.py and learn how to declare different objects. custom1.py is a 2D shape example in 3D rotation (red/green anaglyph rendering) that use 2 layers : one for left eye and one for right eye. custom1 is a copy of square.py

 1/ How to have another laser drawing the same thing ?